Trajectory Optimization for UAV-Based Medical Delivery with Temporal Logic Constraints and Convex Feasible Set Collision Avoidance: Simulation Result

-representing a rooftop launch pad at 5 meters above ground.
+The UAV begins at the fixed initial position $\mathbf{x}_1 = [0,\; 0,\; 5]^\top$, which represents a rooftop launch pad at 5 meters above ground.
 The UAV's initial velocity is zero in all directions.
 Its motion follows the discrete-time kinematic model defined in Section 3.1, with maximum planar speed $v_{\text{max}} = 5 \,\text{m/s}$, and acceleration bounds $a_{\text{max}} = 2 \,\text{m/s}^2$ in all directions.

 The UAV is required to deliver medical supplies to three hospitals, each defined by a 3D location and a specific delivery time window (shown in Table I):

 Each delivery is considered successful if the UAV enters an $\varepsilon = 0.2 \,\text{m}$ radius of the hospital location during the corresponding time window, as defined by the STL eventually constraint.